areff2000/areff2000.github.io/_posts/2016-03-05-pulsar-voices.markdown

 tags: [pulsar, CSIRO, ATNF, data, datavis]
 ---
 ### Background / Goal
-Pulsar data is available from <a href="">ATNF at CSIRO.au</a>.
-Our team at #SciHackMelb has been working on a #datavis to give researchers and others a novel way to explore the Pulsar corpus, especially through the sound of the frequencies at which the Pulsars emit pulses.
+Pulsar data is available from <a href="http://www.atnf.csiro.au/outreach/education/everyone/pulsars/index.html">ATNF at CSIRO.au</a>.
+Our team at <a href="http://sciencehackau.github.io/melbourne/">#SciHackMelb</a> has been working on a #datavis to give researchers and others a novel way to explore the Pulsar corpus, especially through the sound of the frequencies at which the Pulsars emit pulses.

 ![](https://pbs.twimg.com/media/Cc0Dws-UYAA7Yz4.jpg)